 This is the fourth field diary entry from Tshepo, one of our Yoti Digital Identity Fellows.
 His year-long research project is looking at the digital identity landscape in South Africa, with a specific focus on the national smart ID identity programme from a human rights perspective.
-To follow his whole research project, you can find an archive of his monthly field diary entries here.

 Identity theft is rising in South Africa, with fraudsters costing the economy more than R1 billion every year.
 While each province has its own story to tell in terms of statistics and impact, the problem is truly a national one.
 My research has continued in the Western Cape, the official COVID-19 epicentre of South Africa, as new challenges have affected this widely known city – the one with blue skies and an ocean view, overlooked by Table Mountain.
 The area has been hard hit by the pandemic that continues to spark fear and distress among the locals and the government.
 As of the 28th June 2020, the Western Cape had accounted for 59,315 confirmed cases out of around 132,000 cases nationally.